-The Council’s Business Opportunity Exchange is a day-and-a-half conference aimed at making connections, exchanging ideas, and increasing business opportunities between minority suppliers, government agencies, and Corporate America.
+The Council’s NYC Business Opportunity Exchange is a one-day conference aimed at making connections, exchanging ideas, and increasing business opportunities between minority suppliers, government agencies, and corporations.
 The event is comprised of educational seminars presented by thought leaders with experience in leading corporations and successful businesses, as well as networking sessions meant to drive dialogue around business opportunities.

 Minority Suppliers: Top 5 Reasons to Attend the Business Opportunity Exchange

-- Network, Network, Network: Network with representatives from Fortune 500 corporations, government agencies, educational institutions, and other certified firms.
+- Network with representatives from Fortune 500 corporations, government agencies, educational institutions, and other certified firms.

-- Attend The Marketplace Roundtable: Perfect your pitch just in time to promote your business to a client of your choice.
+- Attend the MarketPlace Roundtable: Perfect your pitch just in time to promote your business to a corporate or government agency prospect of your

-- Strengthen your knowledge of supplier diversity programs from leading corporations and how you can do business with them.
+- Strengthen your knowledge of supplier diversity programs from leading corporations and better understand how you can do business with them.

 - Market your products and services to hundreds of potential clients.